Meet the Team

-Marylin is one of the founders of Wedmore Opera.
+Marylin is one of the founders of Wedmore Opera and before stepping down in 2018 has directed all but two of our productions.
 After a career in theatre and education that has encompassed teaching, working as an actor with West Country Drama in Education Service and with Lemonzest Theatre Company and being an examiner for the London Academy of Music and Dramatic Art, she re-trained as an arts administrator and managed several small-scale arts festivals, including the first Wedmore Arts Festival in 2000.
-Marylin has directed and produced every one of Wedmore Opera’s 19 productions, recruiting and enthusing a 200-strong volunteer workforce and looking for funds.

 In 2001 Marylin and Carolyn Doorbar set up noc opera limited and commissioned Mike and Kate Westbrook to write a piece for solo soprano voice and piano.
 Directed by Marylin, conducted by Carolyn and starring soprano Marie Vassiliou, Cape Gloss: Mathilda’s Story premiered at Peninsula Arts Contemporary Music Festival, at the University of Plymouth, in February 2007.
 Marylin retains her commitment to providing people of all ages with excellent experiences of the arts and recently directed an acclaimed production of Miss Saigon for Sidcot School.

 Musical Director, Conductor and Co-founder

 As a professional flute player, Carolyn trained with leading players Laurie Beers and Douglas Townshend, worked regularly with the Bournemouth Symphony Orchestra and toured with a variety of ensembles in Europe, while also teaching young musicians.